 Eric Hahn is the founding partner of the Inventures Group, a leading "mentor investment" firm based in Palo Alto, California.
 At Inventures, Mr. Hahn has served as a director and has been actively involved with companies including Kana, Red Hat, LoudCloud, Good Technology, and RemarQ.
 Previously, Mr. Hahn served as the CTO for Netscape Communications, Inc. and was a member of the company's Executive Committee.
 In addition, Mr. Hahn was the founder and CEO of Collabra Software, Inc., a leading groupware provider that was acquired by Netscape in 1995.
 Prior to Collabra, Mr. Hahn ran the cc:Mail division of Lotus Development Corporation.
 Mr. Hahn began his career at Bolt, Beranek and Newman, where he worked on the ARPAnet, the precursor to the Internet.
 Mr. Hahn holds a B.S. degree and an honorary Ph.D. in computer science from the Worcester Polytechnic Institute.

 Kevin Harvey has served as a director since 2002.
 Mr. Harvey is a founder and general partner of Benchmark Capital, which he joined in 1995.
 Before founding Benchmark, Mr. Harvey was founder, president and Chief Executive Officer of Approach Software Corp., a server database company.
 Before founding Approach Software, Mr. Harvey founded Styleware, Inc., a software company.
 Mr. Harvey received his B.S. degree in engineering from Rice University in 1987.
-The board of directors determined that Mr. Harvey should serve as a director based on his significant experience investing in and serving on the boards of directors of other technology companies, his management and leadership experience as a former founder and executive of multiple startup technology companies and his relationship with Benchmark Capital, one of our largest stockholders.
+The board of directors determined that Mr. Harvey should serve as a director based on his significant experience investing in and serving on the boards of directors of other technology companies, his management and leadership experience as a former founder and executive of multiple startup technology companies.